HobbaZ/my-gatsby-site/content/blog/What-to-look-for/index.md

 ##### Name appeal

 The third factor is the appeal and potential of the name itself.
 Is the domain name memorable, catchy or represents a niche interest?
 Then it will carry more value and meaning to your audience than a name that is more generic.
-Occasionally the domain extension will be incorporated in the domain to form a word or phrase, these can command higher prices but also be more expensive to host.
+Occasionally the domain extension will be incorporated in the domain to form a word or phrase, these can command higher prices and also be more expensive to host.

 ##### Domain value